Skip to main content

 How to Check Your Satisfactory Academic Progress (SAP)

-Award estimates are based on your submitted FAFSA information, academic record, and assumed full-time enrollment (12 or more credit hours for undergraduate and 8 or more credit hours for graduate).
-You can view your most up-to-date financial aid information at any time by logging in to your goPFW student account.
+Financial Aid Offers are based on FAFSA information, academic record, and assumed full time enrollment.
+Full time is defined as 12 or more credit hours for Undergraduate students and 8 or more hours for Graduate students.
+Students can view their most up to date financial aid offers via goPFW.

 Because the majority of funds awarded are need-based, a student must have financial need as determined by federal regulations.
 How your financial need is calculated is explained below.